Compression-aware Training of Neural Networks using Frank-Wolfe: Introduction

-\paragraph{Outline.} We begin by introducing the necessary notation, the problem setting as well as the SFW algorithm. \cref{sec:preliminaries} further contains precise explanations of the feasible regions we intend to use in the unstructured and structured pruning case as well as for matrix decompositions. \cref{sec:experimentalresults} is devoted to experimentally comparing the employed constructions to existing approaches. \cref{sec:rescaling} contains an analysis of two learning rate rescaling mechanisms.
-Finally, we conclude and discuss the findings of this paper in \cref{sec:discussion}.
+\paragraph{Outline.} We begin by introducing the problem setting and the SFW algorithm. \cref{sec:methodology} contains a precise description of the proposed approach and \cref{sec:experimentalresults} is devoted to experimentally comparing it to existing approaches.
+Further, \cref{subsec:ablation-lr} contains an analysis of the two learning rate rescaling mechanisms and the convergence theorem for gradient rescaling.
+Finally, we conclude and discuss the findings of our work in \cref{sec:discussion}.